 - Mark of the Beast: Kane freeze-brands the hands of all his workers with a super-chilled coin.

 - Name of Cain: The villain is named Kane.

 - Named After Somebody Famous: Many of the guest characters are named after famous figures of academic film criticism and theory.
 Plus Kane and Ace's real name Dorothy.

-- Not Using the Z Word: Kane's army of vacant-eyed, shambling, Nigh Invulnerable men.
+- Not Using the "Z" Word: Kane's army of vacant-eyed, shambling, Nigh Invulnerable men.
 Their behaviour is explained as being due to their memories being wiped by cryo-freezing.
 The novelization, however, does refer to them as zombies several times.

 - Outlaw Couple: Kane and Xana, by implication.

-- Pimped-Out Dress: the little girl wears a silver dress that is a space-age version of this.
+- Pimped-Out Dress: The little girl that wears a silver dress that is a space-age version of this.
 Shame no one told her what crawling under a table does to your dress vis-a-vis your knickers.

 - Plank Gag: With the Doctor's brolly.
-Glitz is Distracted By The Shiny and ducks in time.
+Glitz has "Attention Deficit...
+Ooh, Shiny!" and ducks in time.

 - Rage Quit: Kane's suicide on finding out that everyone he wanted vengeance on is already dead.

-- Same Character, But Different: John Nathan-Turner suggested that Glitz should be reintroduced; in the original script, his part was written for a Space Pirate character tentatively named Razorback.
-This accounts for some of the issues mentioned under Moral Dissonance: Glitz was already established as a Lovable Rogue, but here he has to fill the part of a more ruthless character.
+- Same Character, but Different: John Nathan-Turner suggested that Glitz should be reintroduced; in the original script, his part was written for a Space Pirate character tentatively named Razorback.
+This accounts for some issues: Glitz was already established as a Lovable Rogue, but here he has to fill the part of a more ruthless character.

 - Sensor Suspense: The "ANT hunt", a flagrant Alien homage.